 WordPress is designed to do something useful 'out of the box' and to achieve this it may install a number of its default widgets into sidebars.
 This is fine when you are using the default theme but when you activate the Scouting Challenge theme they will be inherited and that certainly isn't fine.

-Exactly which widgets are installed where seems likely to vary with WordPress releases but with WordPress 3.9.1 they are all installed in one sidebar and this seems to equate to the 'Header Right' sidebar when the Scouting Challenge theme is activated.
+Exactly which widgets are installed where seems likely to vary with WordPress releases but with WordPress 3.9.1 they were all installed in one sidebar and when the Scouting Challenge theme was activated this turned out to be the 'Header Right' sidebar.

 These will need removing by going to the WordPress admin menu and choosing Appearance and then Widgets.
 The stray widgets then need dragging out of the sidebar(s).